Zaid-Ajaj/the-elmish-book/chapters/fable/fable-bindings.md

     - `path` module contains function to resolve relative and absolute paths
     - See [the rest](https://nodejs.org/dist/latest/docs/api/) of the modules

  - Type 4: JavaScript libraries published to npm, which is the heart of the JavaScript ecosystem.
-These can be further divided into
+These can be further divided into the following:
   - Type 4.1: Libraries made to run inside a browser
   - Type 4.2: Libraries made to run inside a Node.js host
   - Type 4.3: Libraries made to run everywhere, the so-called "isomorphic" libraries.